cakephp/docs/en/development/testing.rst

         // some assertions.
     }

-The data key will bet used as query string parameters when simulating a GET request.
+The data key will be used as query string parameters when simulating a GET request.

 Choosing the return type